| FREE SOFTWARE |

-You can browse my download area or my CVS repository.
+You can browse my download area.
 I also have Debian packages (the names of the Debian packages are listed in parentheses after the headings).

 This module uses Apache FOP to generate PDF by processing XSL-FO files.
 It can either call the command line tool "fop", or for better performance, it can use the XML-ApacheFOP package (which uses the Java.pm Perl package and JavaServer software).